cms-sw/cmssw/TauAnalysis/MCEmbeddingTools/docs/README.md

    In this step two things are done:
    - The LHEProducer is run to generate the LHE file for the Z -> tau tau events in the USER step.
    - The energy deposits of the two muons selected in the previous step are removed from the event record.
 This is done by modifying the RECO sequence by replacing some producers with special cleaning producers.
+To achieve this the `tau_embedding_cleaning` process modifier has to be used.

    This step can be modified using the following `--procModifiers` options:
    - `tau_embedding_mu_to_mu`: Muons are simulated instead of a taus.
 That means this method is replacing a muon with a simulated muon.
 This is very useful for the validation of the method and for calculating some corrections.